-V. Defendant Officers' alleged misconduct was outside the scope of their employment as a matter of law, rendering summary judgment appropriate in favor of the City on Plaintiff's malicious prosecution claim.
+V. Defendant Officers' alleged misconduct was outside the scope of their employment as a matter of law, rendering summary judgment appropriate in favor of the City on Plaintiffs' malicious prosecution claim.

-The Complaint also attempts to hold the City vicariously liable for malicious prosecution13 under the doctrine of respondeat superior for each of Plaintiff's three arrests.
+The Complaint also attempts to hold the City vicariously liable for malicious prosecution13 for Plaintiffs' arrests under the doctrine of respondeat superior.
 Under Illinois law, an employer can be liable under the doctrine of respondeat superior for the torts of an employee committed within the scope of his employment.
 Wright v.
 City of Danville, 174 Ill.
 2d 391, 405, 675 N.E.2d 110 (1996).
 An employer potentially may be liable for the intentional or criminal acts of its employees when such acts are committed in the course of employment and in furtherance of the business of the employer.
 Rubin v.
-Yellow Cab Co., 154 Ill.
-App.
-3d 336, 338, 507 N.E.2d 114 (1st Dist.
-1987); Webb v.
-Jewel Companies, Inc., 137 Ill.
-App.
-3d 1004, 1006, 485 N.E.2d 409 (1st Dist.
-1985).
-However, an employer is not liable to an injured third party where the acts complained of were committed solely for the benefit of the employee.
-See Rubin, 154 Ill.
-App.
-3d at 338; Webb, 137 Ill.
-App.
-3d at 1006.
-If the employee's actions are different from the types of acts he is authorized to perform, or were performed purely in his own interest, he has departed from the scope of his employment.
-Wright, 174 Ill.
-2d at 405.